apiaryio/drafter/README.md

 Drafter also provides the user ability to select the type of the output.
 There are two possible values:

-* **Refract Parse Result:** Parse Result is defined in Refract elements according to [Parse Result Namespace](https://github.com/refractproject/refract-spec/blob/master/namespaces/parse-result-namespace.md)
+* **API Elements Parse Result:** Parse Result is defined in API Elements according to [Parse Result Namespace](http://api-elements.readthedocs.io/en/latest/element-definitions/#parse-result-elements).
 * **Normal AST Parse Result:** Parse Result defined by the [API Blueprint AST](https://github.com/apiaryio/api-blueprint-ast) Parse Result.
+The AST is deprecated and only available in the Drafter command line tool.

 By default, Drafter assumes the Refract Parse Result.